enderocean/cockpit/documentation/pc_setup.md

 <br>

-#### 1.3.3 - WebRTC Brodcast
+#### 1.3.3 - WebRTC Broadcast

-And then browse the broadcast WebRTC URL to share this window: http://drone1.mydomain.com/default/broadcast
+And then browse the broadcast WebRTC URL to share this window: https://drone1.mydomain.com/default/broadcast

 <br>

 Note.
-We are currently looking for solution to embed the flow in an application that can be shared through WebRTC.
+We are currently looking for solution to embed the flow in a desktop application that can be shared through WebRTC properly.
+Today, we must share the whole desktop.
 Any suggestion ?